 Please see the FAQ of each section, as any questions you might have should be answered there.

-If after reading this document you still have questions or need help, please do not hesitate to contact us at support@snaptrade.com or through our Discord.
+If after reading this document you still have questions or need help, please do not hesitate to contact us through our Discord.

 For a live demo, see the Getting Started Demo.